ecrenesen/ecrenesen/README.md

 -  🔭 I am a 22 years old, a computer science/engineering student at Gazi University from Turkiye

-- 🌱 I’m currently learning Cloud Infrastructure Technologies and React Native
+- 🌱 I’m currently learning Cloud Infrastructure Technologies and Devops